Pallasite

-The pallasites are a class of stony–iron meteorite.
+The pallasites are a class of stony-iron meteorite.
+They are relatively rare, and can be distinguished by the presence of large olivine crystal inclusions in the ferro-nickel matrix.

+These crystals represent mantle and core material from differentiated planetesimals, which were destroyed by violent collisions during the early formation of the Solar System.

 Structure and composition

 It consists of centimetre-sized olivine crystals of peridot quality in an iron-nickel matrix.
 Coarser metal areas develop Widmanstätten patterns upon etching.
 Minor constituents are schreibersite, troilite, chromite, pyroxenes, and phosphates (whitlockite, stanfieldite, farringtonite, and merrillite).

 Classification and subgroups

 Using the oxygen isotopic composition, meteoric iron composition and silicate composition pallasites are divided into 4 subgroups: